Ahmed-Ezzat20/XTTS-Modal-Server/README.md

 - **Deployment**: Modal instead of Docker/Vast.ai

 ### Migration Steps
-1. Export your fine-tuned model files
+1. Get your Hugging Face model repository ID
 2. Upload using `setup_volumes.py`
 3. Deploy the Modal application
 4. Update client code to use new endpoint URLs